sjsu-library/unionist/_template/obj54.md

 volume: '1'
 issue: '2'
 transcription: JUVENILE INTREPEDITY.
-On Monday afternoon last, a child of four years of age,fell from the wharf at the foot of Northmore street into the water; ThomasBennet, a lad fourteen years old, immediately jumped overboard with all hisclothes on to rescue him.
-He succeeded in reaching the child, swam with him to asloop, and held on until assistance arrived.
-It is seldom we record conductevincing so much courage and coolness, and still more to find it in the case ofa mere lad.
-He deserves much credit.—<em>N.Y.
+On Monday afternoon last, a child of four years of age,<br>fell from the wharf at the foot of Northmore street into the water; Thomas<br>Bennet, a lad fourteen years old, immediately jumped overboard with all his<br>clothes on to rescue him.
+He succeeded in reaching the child, swam with him to a<br>sloop, and held on until assistance arrived.
+It is seldom we record conduct<br>evincing so much courage and coolness, and still more to find it in the case of<br>a mere lad.
+He deserves much credit.—<br><em>N.Y.
 Standard</em>
 Scholarly Notes:
 Commentary:
 order: '053'